 Web templates are personalized just like any other template.
-There are a few extra possibilities, though; see "Using variable data on a Web page" on page 333.
+There are a few extra possibilities, though; see Using variable data on a Web page.

 Inserting variable data directly (drag-and-drop)

 An easy, quick and direct way to insert variable data in the content is via drag and drop: